We have a rotating selection of exhibits in the museum lobby. We call these our pop-up exhibits.

 At the heart of the exhibition space, the Innovation Station brings the history of manufacturing to life.
 From machines over 100-years-old to state-of-the-art automated machine tools, visitors may explore the recent history of manufacturing and its rapid development.
 The Innovation Station offers the rare opportunity to watch these impressive machines in action and learn about the skills and training required to create, run, and maintain them.
 The Innovation Station celebrates advancements in machining and aims to inspire the next generation of innovators in manufacturing.

 Welcome to the American Precision Museum’s Collections Online!

-Come inside and explore our archives, photographs, artifacts and more.
+Explore a selection from our archives, including photographs, artifacts and more.